juji-io/docs/docs/api.md

 important concepts of using Juji API.
 Please use the interactive [GraphiQL](https://juji.ai/graphiql/graphiql.html) IDE to read the detailed documentation of all Juji GraphQL API calls.

 For your code to access the API, put this GraphQL API endpoint `https://juji.ai/api/graphql` in your code.
-Please note: this URL is for your code to access, not a destination for human to visit in browser, you will get "resource not found" if you open it with a browser.
+Please note: this URL is for your code to access, not a destination for human to visit in browser, you will get `{"error": "Unknown server resource."}` if you open it with a browser.

 ## Sample Application